Faculty & Staff

 marcin.gajek@uw.edu.pl

 Political scientist and americanist.
 Holds double MA in political science and American studies received from University of Warsaw and Ph.
 D. in political science obtained at Polish Academy of Science.
 Former Vice-Rector for Academic Affairs at Collegium Civitas; currently assistant professor at American Studies Center (University of Warsaw).
-His research interests include history of political thought and political philosophy – especially republican tradition, American political thought – and theory of democracy as well as American political system.
+His research interests include: history of political thought and political philosophy, American political tradition, theory of democracy, and American political system.
 Alumnus of the Tertio Millennio Institute and Study of the U. S. Institute for American Political Thought.
 Scholar visits at Stanford University, University of Massachusetts and Charles University in Prague.
 Published at Zoon Politikon, Ad Americam.
 Journal of American Studies, Political Studies Review, Studia Territorialia. [full profile]

 dr William Glass, prof. ucz.